29 Copywriting Portfolio Examples & How to Build Yours

 This display of projects is not only great for giving a quick overview of the types of projects Savannah worked on, but also builds her personal brand.
 Professional, but cute and friendly.
 Exactly what you’d expect from a writer in the lifestyle and kids space.

-Following the projects Savannah also displays testimonials from previous clients, underlining her credibility.
+Following the projects, Savannah also displays testimonials from previous clients, underlining her credibility.
 And if that wasn’t enough, it’s not pictured here, but she also shows logos of companies she worked for.
 A great way to illustrate the years of experience she’s talking about.

-11. Emma Dodds, NYC-based copywriter
+12. Emma Dodds, NYC-based copywriter

 Another great home page example would be the site of Emma Dodds, an NYC-based copywriter.
 Emma...

-- Established a strong visual brand with the black and white color palette, profile image, and photo at the bottom of the site
+- Established a strong visual brand identity with the black and white color palette, profile image, and photo at the bottom of the site

 - Used a clear CTA to prompt people to get in touch with her for future projects